What to know about the primary elections in the US state of Pennsylvania

 What are the polls saying?

-Most polls show Shapiro leading his rivals in the gubernatorial race by a sizable margin, with a February Quinnipiac poll showing him winning 55 percent of the vote against 37 percent for Garrity.
+Most polls show Shapiro leading his rivals in the gubernatorial race by a sizeable margin, with a February Quinnipiac poll showing him winning 55 percent of the vote against 37 percent for Garrity.

 An April survey from Susquehanna Polling also shows Shapiro winning with 58 percent versus 36 percent for Garrity.